kvarak/dnd/docs/_Classes/bard.md

 * Your Armor Class is equal to 10 + your Dexterity modifier + your Charisma modifier.

 ### Dance Flourish
 From 3rd level, you can combine the arts of combat and dance.
-Whenever you take the Attack action on your turn, unarmed or with a weapon with the finesse or light properties, you can perform a Dancing Flourish by expending a use of Bardic Inspiration.
+Whenever you take the ***Attack action***, unarmed or with a weapon with the finesse or light properties, you can perform a Dancing Flourish by expending a use of Bardic Inspiration.
 You can use only one option per turn, choosing from the following options:

  **Confounding Twirl**.
 Your dance creates a ribbon of energy, dealing additional force damage to the target equal to the number you roll on the Bardic Inspiration die.
 You also add the number rolled to your AC until the start of your next turn.